HorizonTechnologies/awesome-resources/README.md

 A bunch of great resources to enhance your learning.
 The ones which are in **<u>bold</u>** are [Horizon's](https://horizontech.dev) favourites.
 The best part most of them are free or at least have fremium model.
 Also, easiest way to learn them is to get started.
 So feel free to sign-up.
+If you think products which are awesome and its missing feel free to send us a PR.

 # Resources :moneybag: